hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 ### Differential enrichment

+> **NOTE:** Identifying differential binding sites across multiple conditions has become of practical importance in biological and medical research and more tools have become available for this type of analysis.
+For each group **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
+If you are interested in learning more, we have a [lesson on DiffBind](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/diffbind_differential_peaks.html) analysis using this same dataset.
+>

 To provide a more complex picture of biological processes in a cell, many studies aim to compare different datasets obtained by ChIP-seq.
 In our dataset, we have peak calls from two different transcription factors: Nanog and Pou5f1.
 To look at the differences in binding between the two we will use `bedtools`.

 You may already have the module loaded, but in case you don't you will need to load it: